4.2 Print

 Rust space

-The op_print function serves as a fundamental tool within Deno, employing Rust's standard APIs to facilitate the printing of data onto the console.
-By harnessing the capabilities of Rust's std library, this function becomes the ultimate method for displaying information to the user through the console interface.
+The op_print function is a basic tool in Deno that uses Rust's standard APIs to print data to the console.
+By using Rust's std library, this function provides the simplest way to display information to the user through the console.

 pub fn op_print(#[string] msg: &str, is_err: bool) -> Result<(), Error> {